Don Boyd: Biography

+Early career

 Boyd was brought up by his Scottish father and Russian mother in Hong Kong, Uganda and Kenya and educated at the noted Scottish public school Loretto School in Musselburgh, East Lothian.
 After leaving school in 1965 he trained as an accountant in Edinburgh before enrolling in the London Film School in 1968.
 He graduated in 1970 and began his career working for the BBC television series Tomorrow's World.

 After two years directing commercials for the likes of Coca-Cola, Shell and Chrysler, he directed his first feature film, Intimate Reflections, which premiered at the London Film Festival in 1975.
 This was followed by East of Elephant Rock starring John Hurt, which also premiered at the London Film Festival but gathered mainly hostile reviews.

+Boyd Co

-In 1977 Boyd established his own production company, Boyd's Co., which over the next decade produced a series of British films including Alan Clarke's Scum, Derek Jarman's The Tempest, Lindsay Anderson's Look Back in Anger and Julien Temple's The Great Rock 'n' Roll Swindle.
+In 1977 Boyd established his own production company, Boyd's Co.
+He raised £3 million to produce a slate of five films: Sweet William, Blue Suede Shoes, Hussy, Scum, and Derek Jarman's The Tempest.

+He also produced Lindsay Anderson's Look Back in Anger and Julien Temple's The Great Rock 'n' Roll Swindle.
 During this time his company featured the work of such actors, writers, directors, producers, cinematographers and musicians as John Hurt, Ray Winstone, Dame Helen Mirren, Tilda Swinton, Stephen Fry, Michael Tolkin, Jeremy Thomas, Sarah Radclyffe, Bridget Fonda, Kathy Burke, The Edge, and The Sex Pistols.

 In 1978 Boyd collaborated on and helped finance Ron Peck's and Paul Hallam's 1978 Nighthawks, described by Time Out as "Britain's first committed gay feature film", which attracted controversy in the UK at the time prompting Channel 4 to delay its broadcast until 1984.

 Many of Boyd's films at this time, including Scum, Sweet William, and Derek Jarman's The Tempest attracted investors because their financing incorporated tax avoidance schemes devised by his business partner and close friend the tax accountant (also arts patron and benefactor) Roy Tucker.
 These schemes were funded by the Rossminster banking group.
 Rossminster attracted adverse media attention, especially from the noted Sunday Times financial journalist Lorana Sullivan, and was discussed in parliament.

 At least £100 million in lost taxes is involved.
 According to Granada's World in Action programme, it could be as much as £1,000 million - equal to more than a penny on income tax for the rest of us.